Redevelopment Projects in Mumbai Boost Home Sales

 The industry giants focussed on “Greenfield projects” – check out some of these for reference from Kolte Patil developer’s projects in Mumbai like Kolte Patil Vaayu, Kolte Patil Verve, Kolte Patil Evara, Kolte Patil Jai Vijay.

 While the suburbs are developed in full force owing to open spaces, the greater Mumbai needs redevelopment to accommodate more residents by increasing the elevations.
 Sky-rises is the only vertical solution for confined horizontal spaces.
 Industry Executives have evaluated that Mumbai Metropolitan Region requires approx. 400,000-450,000 units per year.
 So far, there are 19000 dilapidated buildings in the main city and 5000 in the outskirts.
+Numerous bids are being made by builders vying for contracts to modernize these aging buildings, highlighting the competitive nature of the redevelopment process.

 The success of the redevelopment of old buildings in Mumbai has prompted even the influential names in the industry.
 Godrej Properties, Hiranandani, Tata Realty & Infrastructure, and Oberoi Realty have all turned tides towards redevelopment for augmenting their profits.
 A whopping Rs.
 30000 crores (Source: Business Standard) has been so far committed to redevelopment.